Effective treatments available for STI symptoms

 The number of cases of sexually transmitted infections (STIs) reported in Europe is increasing every year, with an estimated 17 million new cases per annum in Western Europe.
 If you engage in unprotected sexual activity, you are putting yourself at risk of contracting an STI.

-Most STDs can be treated with a straightforward course of antibiotic treatment.
+Bacterial infections are easily treatable with a straightforward course of antibiotic treatment.
 Even for incurable STIs such as genital herpes, the outbreaks themselves are easily treatable.
-To buy a treatment online from euroClinix, you simply need to complete a free consultation which is subject to approval from one of our doctors.
-The doctor will then be able to recommend the most appropriate treatment for your sexually transmitted disease (STD), which will be sent to you via free overnight delivery.
+To buy a treatment online from euroClinix, you simply need to complete a free consultation, which is subject to approval from one of our doctors.
+The doctor will then be able to recommend the most appropriate treatment for your sexually transmitted infection (STI), which will be sent to you via free next day delivery.

 Chlamydia is considered to be the most common STI in Europe, with a rapidly increasing rate of infection.
 Those aged between 16 and 25 are the most commonly affected group.
 Chlamydia often does not display any symptoms, but it can lead to serious health complications if it is left untreated, including infertility.
 It is easily treated with a course of antibiotics.

 Gonorrhoea is a bacterial infection that is rapidly increasing in Europe.
 It is most commonly found to infect men aged between 20 and 24 and women aged between 16 and 19.
 Gonorrhoea is often asymptomatic, but if it is left untreated, it can increase the risk of Epididymitis in men and ectopic pregnancy in women.
 The infection is easily treatable with antibiotics.